General Education Foreign Language Requirement

 Academic advising may help a student to select the language study most suited to his/her major.
 For example; music majors (especially those emphasizing vocal performance) may benefit most by studying French or Italian, history and religion majors may choose German, and nursing and social work majors might select Spanish.
 Art majors who hope to study in Italy or France would find Italian or French study advantageous; and business majors who plan to interact internationally may opt for Russian, German, Japanese, or Chinese.
 A student’s major advisor, and the Department of Modern Languages’ faculty, should be consulted for further specifics.

-Units Required and Exam Waivers
+Foreign Language Proficiency Requirement and Exam Waivers

 Browse a listing of available courses in the following: